pion/webrtc/DESIGN.md

 Every commit is tested via travis-ci Go provides fantastic facilities for testing, and more will be added as time goes on.

 ### Shared libraries
-Every pion product is built using shared libraries, allowing others to review and reuse our libraries.
+Every Pion project is built using shared libraries, allowing others to review and reuse our libraries.

+### Community
+The most important part of Pion is the community.
+This projects only exist because of individual contributions.
+We aim to be radically open and do everything we can to support those that make Pion possible.